aergoio/litetree/README.md

 Imagine being able to have many connections to the same database, each one reading a separate branch or commit at the same time.
 Or even writing to separate branches.

 This is possible with **LiteTree**.
 It is a modification of the SQLite engine to support branching.
+A very useful tool for blockchain implementations, it will be at the core of [Aergo](https://github.com/aergoio/aergo).

+This is how it works:

 Each database transaction is saved as a commit, and each commit has an incremental number.
 Let's consider an empty db in which we run this first SQL command: